-In field experimentation, seeds of ten treatments of Col, EMS and SA as well as untreated (control) sown during winter (2009-2010) for raising M_1 generation was done in three different plots having 4 m length and 25 cm apart by adopting 25 x 20 cm spacing following Randomized Block Design (RBD) layout with three replications for each genotypes/treatments at Crop Research Farm, Botany Department (UGC-University CAS), The of Burdwan, Burdwan.
-This experimental site is situated at 23.530 N, 22.560 S latitude and 83.250 E, 860 W longitude and 86 meter above the mean sea level (msl).
+In field experimentation, seeds of ten treatments of Col, EMS and SA as well as untreated (control) sown during winter (2009-2010) for raising M1 generation was done in three different plots having 4 m length and 25 cm apart by adopting 25 x 20 cm spacing following Randomized Block Design (RBD) layout with three replications for each genotypes/treatments at Crop Research Farm, Botany Department (UGC-CAS), The University of Burdwan, Burdwan.
+This experimental site is situated at 23.530 N, 22.560 S latitude and 83.25° E, 86° W longitude and 86 meter above the mean sea level (msl).
 In M1 generation the observations on germination, flowering, seedling survival and other characters were noted.
 The all normal recommended cultural practices and plant protection measures were followed timely to raise good crop stand.
 Uniform agronomical measures were provided for this M1 crop in the field experimentation.
-The data were recorded on five randomly selected plants from each replication for some agroeconomic traits studied viz. days to Seed germination, shoot height (cm) at 21 days after planting, number of leaves/plant, stem diameter (cm), leaf area (cm2), fresh weight (g) of vegetative growth, dry weight (g) of vegetative growth, days to flowering, number of flower/plant, flower longevity (days),seeds/inflorescence, 1000 seed weight (g).
-Mutagenic effectiveness and efficiency were assessed following the methods of Nilan et al (1965) and Sisikala and Kamala (1988).
+The data were recorded on five randomly selected plants from each replication for some agro-economic traits studied viz. days to Seed germination, shoot height (cm) at 21 days after planting, number of leaves/plant, stem diameter (cm), leaf area (cm), fresh weight (g) of vegetative growth, dry weight (g) of vegetative growth, days to flowering, number of flower/plant, flower longevity (days), seeds/inflorescence, 1000 seed weight (g).